The Next Chapter Café

 Panel

-Javier Sobrino, coordinatore di PEONZA, Spagna; Alice Barberini, ilustratrice, Italia; Arianna Squilloni, Editrice, A buen paso, Italia; Guia Risari, scrittrice, Italia; Davide Cali, scrittore, Italia; Allegra Agliardi, scrittrice, illustratrice, Italia; Anna Castagnoli, scrittrice, illustratrice, Italia; Marcella Terrusi, Professoressa, Università di Bologna, Italia; Pía Valentinis, illustratrice, Italia; Eva Montanari, illustratrice, Italia; Francesca Dell’Orto, illustratrice, Italia; Valentina Fasola, Editrice, Hopi Edizioni, Italia; Teresa Scala, Editrice, Parapiglia, Italia.
+Javier Sobrino, coordinatore di PEONZA, Spagna; Alice Barberini, ilustratrice, Italia; Arianna Squilloni, Editrice, A buen paso, Italia; Guia Risari, scrittrice, Italia; Davide Cali, scrittore, Italia; Allegra Agliardi, scrittrice, illustratrice, Italia; Anna Castagnoli, scrittrice, illustratrice, Italia; Marcella Terrusi, docente, Università di Bologna, Italia; Pía Valentinis, illustratrice, Italia; Eva Montanari, illustratrice, Italia; Francesca Dell’Orto, illustratrice, Italia; Valentina Fasola, Editrice, Hopi Edizioni, Italia; Teresa Scala, Editrice, Parapiglia, Italia.

 In cooperation with